 - 1. a.
 (Abbr.
 St. or S.) Christianity.
 A person officially recognized, especially by canonization, as being entitled to public veneration and capable of interceding for people on earth. b.
 A person who has died and gone to heaven. c.
 A member of any of various religious groups, especially a Latter-Day Saint.

 - 1. One that sins or does wrong; a transgressor.

 - 2. A scamp.

 One version of an ancient nursery rhyme of unknown provenance:

-Some versions quibble over the match-up of days to characters, but everybody loves Tuesday.
+Some versions quibble over the match-up of days to characters, but everybody loves our Tuesday.

-The name alone was a certified giveaway: Manny.
+The name alone was a dead giveaway: Manny.

 The place we found Manny hardly helped: In a decrepit courtyard off a cul de sac in the North End of Boston—aka Little Italy—aka Mob Heaven—aka until Mike the Greek dug the Southeast Expressway underground and drowned the neighborhood in giggling tourists.

 We found Manny bulging out of a rickety K-Mart aluminum lawn chair with green-and-yellow plastic stripes and staring up at two of the scarier goons in town.
 A ghastly arc light atop one of the red brick buildings marked this as the last unconverted tenement in this gentrified neighborhood.
 That and the weeds struggling out of the cracks in the pavement, the parked Hummer bellowing out Aerosmith to smother their conversation, and Manny himself in his trademark Hawaiian shirt and Bermuda shorts.

 But none of that would have bothered me quite so much if he hadn’t shouted so clearly as we rounded the corner, “How the fuck should I know where to find him?
 That’s what I pay yous for!
 I want him fucking hit, and I want it tonight!”